MicrosoftDocs/fabric-docs/docs/database/mirrored-database/overview.md

 - A [SQL analytics endpoint](../../data-warehouse/get-started-lakehouse-sql-analytics-endpoint.md)
 - A [Default semantic model](../../data-warehouse/semantic-models.md)

-In addition to the [Microsoft Fabric SQL Query Editor](/fabric/data-warehouse/sql-query-editor), there's a broad ecosystem of tooling including [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms), [Azure Data Studio](/sql/azure-data-studio/what-is-azure-data-studio), and even GitHub Copilot.
+In addition to the [Microsoft Fabric SQL Query Editor](/fabric/data-warehouse/sql-query-editor), there's a broad ecosystem of tooling including [SQL Server Management Studio](/sql/ssms/download-sql-server-management-studio-ssms), [the mssql extension with Visual Studio Code](/sql/tools/visual-studio-code/mssql-extensions?view=fabric&preserve-view=true), and even GitHub Copilot.

 [Sharing](#sharing) enables ease of access control and management, to make sure you can control access to sensitive information.
 Sharing also enables secure and democratized decision-making across your organization.

 ### How do I enable Mirroring in my tenant?

 Power BI administrators can enable or disable Mirroring for the entire organization or for specific security groups, using the setting found in the Power BI admin portal.
 The Mirroring items then appear in the **Create** options.
 For more information, see [Enable Mirroring in your Microsoft Fabric tenant](enable-mirroring.md).

+For [Fabric SQL database](../sql/overview.md), mirroring is configured automatically and instantly initialized with no extra steps required.

 Currently, the following external databases are available: